AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 of rust on the windowsill of her heart,

-or how I couldn’t see that her name could
+or how I never saw why her name could

 begin with the number e, but let’s not

-pretend that she, my ex in cat glasses
+pretend that Emily, my beloved in cat glasses

 and a floral sundress, didn’t hand me back